How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Error 4: Unclear medication coordination

-Arbitrarily stopping blood thinners, diabetes or blood pressure medications can be risky.
+Stopping blood thinners, diabetes medication, or blood pressure medication on your own can be risky.

-All changes must be coordinated with the treating physician to avoid complications.
+All changes must be discussed with your doctor to avoid complications.

 Error 5: Lack of mental preparation